ruxailab/gsoc/ideas2025.md

-# GSoC 2025 Ideas for RUXAILAB (yes, we have updated our name after paper publications)
+# GSoC 2025 Ideas for RUXAILAB

 All the current ideas for GSoC2025 are listed bellow: